KarstenSiemer/Open-Airfilter/README.md

 * ccs811
   * This activates the optional ccs811 sensor

 You can also change the retention time of the Prometheus.
-Currently set is the default of 200h
+Currently set to the default of 200h

 You could also build the containers yourself (Dockerfiles are included) and directly set the environment variables inside the containers, if you happen to not wanting to use docker-compose